mhinz/vim-galore/README.md

 The first line tells you when the binary was compiled and the version, e.g. 7.4.
 One of the next lines states `Included patches: 1-1051`, which is the patch level.
-Thus your exact Vim version is 7.4.1051.
+Thus, your exact Vim version is 7.4.1051.

 Another line states something like `Tiny version without GUI` or `Huge version with GUI`.
 The obvious information from that is whether your Vim includes GUI